Giskard-AI/giskard/python-client/docs/guides/test-suite/index.md

 ### Create and execute your own test

-If the test you want to create is not in the Giskard catalog, you can easily write them so that you can easily integrate it inside a test suite.
+If the test you want to create is not in the Giskard catalog, you can easily write it and add it to a test suite.
 To do so, you just need to **decorate** a Python function to turn it into a Giskard test.
-Make sure the Python function you're decorating:
+Make sure that the Python function you're decorating:
-* Has typed inputs: types could be Giskard `Model`, `Dataset`, `SlicingFunction` & `TransformationFunction` or any primitive
+* Has typed inputs: types can be Giskard `Model`, `Dataset`, `SlicingFunction` & `TransformationFunction` or any primitive
 * Returns a `TestResult` object containing all the resulting information of the test:
-    * This object must at least has the `passed` argument: a boolean that is `true` if the test passed, `false` otherwise
+    * This object must have the `passed` argument: a boolean that is `true` if the test passes, `false` otherwise
-    * You recommend to also provide the `metric` argument: a `float` that reflects the test output.
+    * Provide the `metric` argument: a `float` that reflects the test output.
 This is key to compare tests results

 ```python
 from giskard import demo, test, Dataset, TestResult, testing